 Step 2: Install a New Let’s Encrypt Certificate (Free)

 Click on the SSL Certificate section under the Application Management area and then make sure to select Let’s Encrypt SSL Certificate option before you continue forward.

 - Enter your Email Address and the Domain Name on which you want to install the SSL certificate (e.g. acme.com).

 - Click on the Install Certificate button.

 Note: Please make sure that your site is already live from your Cloudways server and that DNS propagation has been completed before attempting to deploy the Let’s Encrypt certificate.
-Otherwise, the SSL certificate will not be installed and you will receive an error message (You must see the Important Notes at the end of the KB before proceeding further).
+Otherwise, the SSL certificate will not be installed and you will receive an error message (You must see the Important Notes at the end of this guide before proceeding further).

 For multiple domains (must be pointed)